joshuabseitz/FacilityManagementSystem/README.md

 In order to test the program it would be easier to compile and run "FacilityClient.java" in the cs373p1/src/src/View/ folder.
 This will run through all the classes in the model layer as well as instantiate interactions with the data access layer.

+In the cs373p1/src/tests/ folder there are two classes "FacilityTest.java" and "MaintenanceTest.java" which will test the objects of the respective sections of the project.